 Each method has its own set of rules regarding when it can be employed and how it should be executed.
 Missteps can lead to ineffective process service and potential legal consequences.

-Electronic Service and it’s Evolving Rulescompliance to process serving rules and regulations
+Electronic Service and it’s Evolving Rules

 The digital age has introduced electronic service of process (eService), where legal documents are served via email or other digital methods.
 While eService offers the potential for faster and more efficient service, it also presents new challenges, such as confirmation of receipt and identity verification.
 Still, technology advances have helped with these issues.